drmikehenry/install-linux/install-linux.md

       # As normal user:
       vncpasswd

+  Note: newer `vncpasswd` demands 6-8 character passwords.
+Only the first 8 characters are checked when `vncviewer` tries to connect, so if you have a longer password, you can enter just the first 8 characters to `vncpasswd` and then type your longer password into `vncviewer`.

 - E.g., to launch server on localhost only, using display `:1`:

       # Typically do this over an ssh connection from thin client with